ABLE SURVEYORS LIMITED

 The Surveyor will be entitled to assume that all Planning, Building Regulations and other consents required in relation to the Property have been obtained.
-The Surveyor will not verify whether such consents have been obtained.
+The Surveyor will not verify whether such consent has been obtained.
 The Client or the Client’s solicitor should make any enquiries.
 The Surveyor will not inspect drawings and specifications unless previously agreed.

 The Surveyor will provide, for an additional fee, such additional services agreed between the Surveyor and the Client and confirmed by the Surveyor in writing.
-Such additional services can include the provision of a Market Valuation and Re-instatement Costs.
+Such additional services can include the provision of Market Valuation and Reinstatement Costs.

 Limit of Liability

-Able Surveyors Limited holds Professional Indemnity insurance arranged by an RICS approved insurance broker.
-The maximum liability under the policy is £1,000,000 (GBP) for each and every claim.
+Able Surveyors Limited holds Professional Indemnity insurance arranged by an RICS-approved insurance broker.
+The maximum liability under the policy is £1,000,000 (GBP) for every claim.